Hike, Kayak and Wild Camp the Norwegian Fjords in a Weekend

 - Sleeping mat (foam)

-(if you prefer to bring your own sleeping bag or mat please let the host know in advance)
+If you prefer to bring your own sleeping bag or mat, please let the host know in advance.

 What do I need to bring?

-- Waterproof jacket with hood for hiking
+- Waterproof jacket with hood (for the hike)

 - Warm clothes for evenings at the campsite: long trousers, fleece, warm jacket